 We keep this notice under review.
 We will let contacts know about any substantive changes made to it by email or another suitable method of communication.
 The latest version of this notice will always appear on this page.

-If you would like more information or would like to raise any queries, exercise your rights or make a complaint in relation to our use of your personal information, you may contact the HUMANISTS INTERNATIONAL by emailing firstname.lastname@example.org or writing to:
+If you would like more information or would like to raise any queries, exercise your rights or make a complaint in relation to our use of your personal information, you may contact Humanists International by emailing [email protected] or writing to: